notofonts/noto-docs/src/miniarticles/NotoSerifEthiopic.md

 # Noto Serif Ethiopic

-Noto Serif Ethiopic is a serif design intended for general use for the Ethiopic script.
+Noto Serif Ethiopic is a serif design for texts in the Ethiopic script.

-It contains 566 glyphs and 5 OpenType features, and supports 505 characters from the Unicode blocks: Ethiopic, Ethiopic Extended, Ethiopic Extended-A, Ethiopic Supplement.
+Noto Serif Ethiopic has multiple weights and widths, contains 566 glyphs, 5 OpenType features, and supports 505 characters from 4 Unicode blocks: Ethiopic, Ethiopic Extended, Ethiopic Extended-A, Ethiopic Supplement.

 ## Supported writing systems